brokenhandsio/SteamPress/README.md

 let longSnippet = post.longSnippet()
 ```

-# Markdown Provider
+# Markdown Tag

-The Markdown Provider allows you to render markdown as HTML in your Leaf files.
+The Markdown Tag allows you to render markdown as HTML in your Leaf files.
 To use, just simply use:

 ```
 #markdown(myObject.markdownContent)
 ```

-This will convert the `Node` object `myObject`'s `markdownContent` to HTML (you pass in `myObject` as a parameter to your Leaf view).
-It uses CommonMark under the hood, but for more details, see the [Markdown Provider repo](https://github.com/vapor-community/markdown-provider).
+This will convert the object `myObject`'s `markdownContent` to HTML (you pass in `myObject` as a parameter to your Leaf view).
+It uses Github Flavoured Markdown under the hood, but for more details, see the [Leaf Markdown repo](https://github.com/vapor-community/leaf-markdown).

 # API

 SteamPress also contains an API for accessing certain things that may be useful.
 The current endpoints are:

 * `/<blog-path>/api/tags/` - returns all the tags that have been saved in JSON

-# Roadmap

-I anticipate SteamPress staying on a version 0 for some time, whilst some of the biggest features are implemented.
-Semantic versioning makes life a little difficult for this as any new endpoints will require a breaking change for you to add Leaf templates!
-However, I will aim to stabilise this as quickly as possible, and any breaking changes will be announced in the [releases](https://github.com/brokenhandsio/SteamPress/releases) page.

-On the roadmap we have:

-* AMP/Facebook instant articles endpoints for posts
-* Saving state when logging in - if you go to a page (e.g. edit post) but need to be logged in, it would be great if you could head back to that page once logged in.
-Also, if you have edited a post and your session expires before you post it, wouldn't it be great if it remembered everything!